eddieantonio/cmput296/lab-8.md

 > **Question 2**: What is the type of the variable `yourAge`?

-Now finish it by writing a two lines of code that will print how old you
+Now finish it by writing two lines of code that will print how old you
 are:

 ```javascript